 The driver responsibility fee, $200 for two consecutive years, for not providing proof of current car insurance coverage was eliminated on October 1, 2012, in Michigan.
 The elimination of the fee is a huge saving if you are ever caught without car insurance.
 But, if you are caught driving without car insurance, you may suffer one or more of the following penalties:

-- Your license could be suspended
+- Your license could be suspended.

-- Your license plate will not be renewed, transferred, or replaced
+- Your license plate will not be renewed, transferred, or replaced.

-- $50 fine and potentially some other fees required by law
+- $50 fine and potentially some other fees required by law.

-- Your license plate could be canceled
+- Your license plate could be canceled.

 Michigan Insurance Provider Penalties

-Michigan's no-fault insurance laws require all licensed drivers to carry its state minimum limits.
+Michigan's no-fault insurance laws require all licensed drivers to carry their state minimum limits.
 Car insurance providers want proof of prior insurance before they will write you a new car insurance policy.
 Failure to provide proof can result in drastically higher insurance rates.

-- High-risk driver rates for 6 months
+- High-risk driver rates for six months

 - Denied coverage from preferred carriers